inmation/WebStudio-docs/GettingStarted/README.md

 The work area or canvas starts off divided into a rectangular grid of 24 columns across.
 When placing widgets onto the canvas they will always align to the grid and their sizes will be multiples of the grid vertical and horizontal spacing.

-> **Note**: Change the number of gid columns to use early on in you compilation configuration cycle to avoid having to manually reside a large number of widgets.
-Remember that with a finer grid, you can place widget more precisely.

 As mentioned, compilations are defined using JSON text, which can seem a bit daunting at first.
 While the [syntax](https://www.json.org) is not too hard to follow, knowing what structure and parameter to use is not immediately obvious.
 Fortunately the built-in templates and editor code-completion take care of a lot of the heavy lifting for us, and if all else fails, there is always the online documentation to fall back on.

 Click on the **`{}`** icon in the toolbar to show the compilation in the JSON editor.